 Andrej Glusgold sees his photographs as a way of communicating with the soul.
 In addition to pure aesthetics and intellect, he is interested above all in the psyche’s inner landscapes and hidden mechanisms.
 Andrej’s work has already appeared in several international publications and has been exhibited several times – from Los Angeles to Berlin.

-We’re delighted that UE Professor Matthias Leupold has won bronze as Best Photographer of the Year 2008 at the Lianzhou Photo Festival in China.
+We’re delighted that our Professor Matthias Leupold has won bronze as Best Photographer of the Year 2008 at the Lianzhou Photo Festival in China.
 In addition to contemporary Chinese photography, works from select international photographers are also put on display there.

 Matthias Leupold is a freelance photo artist who also works in the areas of Media and Industry.
-He has been Professor for artistic photography and digital image media at UE in Berlin since 2007.
+He has been Professor for artistic photography and digital image media at our university in Berlin since 2007.
 In his series of works, he probes the ways that series appear and their connection to society